Unthrottled/blog/_posts/2017-05-05-Gradle-Install.md

 One of the the positives, in my opinion, is that more can be done with less code.
 Also the fact that Groovy scripts can be written is a plus, its like a less verbose Java!

+#### Things you can expect from this post:
+- How to install Java 8.
+- How to install Gradle.

 So let us explore the many ways we can install/upgrade Gradle, _another_ technology with an elephant based mascot.